 To begin the financial aid application process:

 - Complete a Free Application for Federal Student Aid (FAFSA) as soon as possible.
 Be sure to use the IRS data retrieval option to reduce errors and list CSUN's federal school code (001153) on your FAFSA.
+The application opens Oct.
+1 for the coming academic year.

 Apply for CSUN Scholarships